FAQs: complying with funder OA article policies

 Several funders require authors to publish under the Creative Commons Attribution (CC BY) licence when they publish via the immediate open access route, or if the funder has paid an article processing charge (APC).

 A small number of funders are introducing policies requiring that publications are made available under a CC BY licence in all circumstances.
-Authors will usually need to publish via the immediate gold open access route in order to be able to licence their work as their funder or institution requires.
+Authors will need to publish via the immediate gold open access route and select the appropriate CC licence in order to be able to licence their work as their funder or institution requires.
+For a list of funders that require a CC BY licence, please see this guidance page.
 For more information about meeting requirements to publish OA, please see FAQ 4.
 For specific information on complying with Plan S requirements, please see our dedicated FAQs page.

 For further information on open access licencing in Springer Nature journals, please see our open access licensing policy on our journal policies page.